 Meanwhile, the San Francisco 49ers move up to second place following a dominating performance against the Chicago Bears.
 The Patriots sit in third after putting up 59 points against the Colts, while the Atlanta Falcons and Denver Broncos round out this week’s top five.

-Here’s where each squad sits in the rankings after Week 11, featuring a few key stats, notes, thoughts and figures for every team in the NFL.
+Here’s where each squad sits in the NFL Power Rankings after Week 11, featuring a few key stats, notes, thoughts and figures for every team in the league.

 KP’s NFL Power Rankings: November 21, 2012

 *Stats, records and information through Week 11 of the 2012 NFL season